billbuchanan/esecurity/z_assessments/test01/fake_exam_paper.md

 1. Standard Diffie-Hellman calculation [3].
 2. Standard RSA calculation [3].
 3. Standard method of selecting for RSA [2].
-N too small ... easy to crack [1]. e to small then Me less than N, easy to crack [1]. e too large … large overhead in calculations [1] and p and q constrained by key size (and computation limits) [1].
+N too small ... easy to crack [1]. e to small then M^e less than N, easy to crack [1]. e too large … large overhead in calculations [1] and p and q constrained by key size (and computation limits) [1].
 Session key from Eve to Mallory could have been compromised [1].
 Trent could have pretended to be Eve [1].

 ## Question 3